 High Honor Roll - the average for all subjects taken is 90% or above.
-(Exclude mark for Physical Education.)

 Honor Roll - the average for all subjects taken is at least 85%.
-(Exclude mark for Physical Education.)

-- NOTE: 1) Students with one or more incompletes will not be eligible for the honor roll that marking period until the incompleteis resolved. - 2) Although Physical Education is not included in the average for honor roll, a failing grade in this subject will exclude the student from the honor roll.
+NOTE: Students with one or more incompletes will not be eligible for the honor roll that marking period until the incomplete is resolved.